NCAR/ncharts/README-prod.md

   ./get_static_files.sh
 ```

-  The filies will be written to `$DJROOT/ncharts/static/ncharts`.
+  The files will be written to `$DJROOT/ncharts/static/ncharts`.

   Then on a production server, execute the static.sh shell script: